1st GENERATION OYSTER FARMER

 After finishing her graduate degree at Duke Marine Lab, Katherine moved to Hatteras Island and married Spurgeon.
 She knew she wanted to join North Carolina’s seafood industry, and her new home on Hatteras provided her with easy access to the sound.
-“It seems as though the opportunity to make a living solely in wild caught seafood is diminishing, so we thought farming oysters would be a good sustainable way to bring in fresh North Carolina seafood.”
+“We thought farming oysters would be a good sustainable way to bring in fresh North Carolina seafood.”

 It hasn’t been easy.
 “I have learned to be resilient in the face of calamity.
 I always say don’t become an oyster farmer unless you can handle having your heart broken over and over again.
 Storms, disease, failed seed crops, and hurricanes are all conspiring against your little salty babies.
 Keeping them safe is a full time job.”

 Katherine believes in her oysters.
 “I think that North Carolina oysters are among the best in the world.
 I never had [a Slash Creek oyster] that I didn’t love.”
 We agree.

 Get to Know More Fishermen & Farmers